Animals available for adoption – Updated August 2017

 Heidi and Nigel are looking for their furever retirement home, This pair are just adorable!
 They are 8 years old and dwarf lops.
 They came into us slightly chubby so they’ve been on a strict diet, they are now moving around a lot more and love the garden!
 Nigel is a really big softy and adores his nose strokes.
 Heidi is an independent woman who loves to explore.
 They are both neutered and vaccinated.
 They would be great new additions to an existing group as they are both quite laid back or would be happy as they are!
 Please give us an email if you would like to meet them!

-Calvin and Cooper – In foster care
+Ellie and Nancy – In foster care

 Rabbit dating service